newatoms/beta/_private/account-form.md

   * Text more important than images
   * Images more important than text

 * How do you want the reader to perceive the sender? (slider?
-How many 'jokes'?)
+Maybe even: how many 'jokes'?)
 * Playful
 * Funny
 * Serious